UCSF-CBI/c4/docs/howto/install-from-source.md

 # Install Software from Source Code

 A lot of scientific software is developed using C, C++, and Fortran.
 Sometimes the maintainers provide prebuilt software binaries from Linux, but more often you have to compile their software from source code.
-Building from source might sound daunting, especially if it's your first time - there new terminology to understand, new tools to use, and sometimes hard-to-understand error messages.
+Building from source might sound daunting, especially if it's your first time - there is new terminology to understand, new tools to use, and sometimes hard-to-understand error messages.

-This document will try to explain the gist of one of to the most common way to build software from source code: "configure -> make -> make install".
+This document gives the gist of one of to the most common way to build software from source code, namely the "configure -> make -> make install" approach.
 Please be aware that not all software tools use this approach, so it's not universal, but it is by far the most common approach.

 ## configure -> make -> make install